DorcasOpatola/c_lang/ex0301/README.md

-A simple program that does nothing i.e dummy code.
+A simple program that dispays result to standard output